 If you’re a foodie and you want to visit Vietnam, Ho Chi Minh (Saigon) is definitely the place to go.
 Savory, sweet or vegan, Ho Chi Minh cuisine really has it all for you!

-Food is, in fact, a pretty well-covered topic in our blogs so far; we’ve talked about Vietnam’s signature dishes like banh xeo and banh mi, to bizarre dishes of insects in the city of Ho Chi Minh, as well as recommending good restaurants and food streets around the city.
-Today, we would like to present an extensive list of must-try Vietnamese foods this diverse city always have available for its residents and its visitors.
+Food is, in fact, a pretty well-covered topic in our blogs so far; we’ve talked about Vietnam’s signature dishes like banh xeo and banh mi, to bizarre dishes of insects in the city of Ho Chi Minh, as well as recommended good restaurants and food streets around the city.
+Today, we would like to present an extensive list of must-try Vietnamese foods this diverse city always has available for its residents and visitors.
 Let’s dive into it!